 - Difficulty: Moderate to Difficult

-If you are looking for breathtaking views of Malibu and the Pacific Ocean, then this is your hike.
+If you are looking for another great hike near Pacific Palisades with breathtaking views of Malibu and the Pacific Ocean, then this is your hike.

-Los Liones is fairly popular and draws a bit of a crowd on weekends.
-Luckily the hike is 8 miles roundtrip and the number of people thin out the further you go.
+The Los Liones Trail is fairly popular and draws a bit of a crowd on weekends.
+Luckily the hike is 8 miles roundtrip and the number of people thins out the further you go.

 The hike begins under shady tree-lined trails as you ascend on the route.
 A little bit over 1 mile into the hike, you will come to a bench with 180 degrees Pacific Ocean views.
 A lovely spot for a rest, a drink of water.
 You can see a long stretch of the Pacific Coast Highway (PCH) and Malibu from here, but this is not the end of the hike.